The attached document shows sample citations in APA (7th). The second page shows the layout for a reference list. Please note the spacing.

 Journal information: Italicize and capitalize all important words in the title.
 Italicize volume number.
 Issue number goes in parentheses (not italicized).
-Include beginning and ending page numbers of journal article, e.g. Journal of Research in Reading, 31(4), 20-28.
+Include beginning and ending page numbers of journal article, e.g. American Educator, 31(4), 20-28.

 With the exception of web site information or DOI's (Digital Object Identifier) all citations should end with a period.

 Double space all citations in Reference list.
 Do not increase spacing between citations.
 Indent second line of citation to show separation.
 (See Sample citations below left.
 Additional sample citations are in the box labeled Why and how to cite.)